 Through our research and experience we know that education is the key to giving girls choices and opportunities.
 When a girl is educated, she will marry later, have fewer and healthier children, and earn a higher income.
 In fact, girls with secondary schooling are up to 6x less likely to marry as children compared to girls who have little or no education.

-Investing in girls’ education can help break the cycle of poverty and end child marriage.
+Investing in girls’ education can help end child marriage.